 The highly-rated keeper was heavily involved throughout Tour 2018, presented by Aon, and was particularly instrumental in the International Champions Cup penalty shootout triumph over AC Milan.

 However, the arrival of Lee Grant facilitated a temporary spell away from Old Trafford in order to obtain regular first-team football.
-On 2 August 2018, Pereira returned to Portugal, joining Vitoria Setubal on a season-long loan.
-As a Portugal Under-21 international, he will hope his performances at the Primeira Liga outfit promote his claims for a senior international call-up.
+On 2 August 2018, Pereira returned to Portugal, joining Vitoria Setubal on loan.
+After that move ended in January 2019, he linked up with Belgian outfit KV Kortrijk on a similar basis.